OLYMPUS ULTRA RACE REGULATIONS

 The Organizers provide transfer from Litochoro to the start line in Dion town.
 There will be bus shuttles from the Park of Litochoro (finish line).
 The athletes who wish to take the bus shuttle to the start line have to take the bus ticket during the bib number and runners pack distribution.
 The timetable of the bus’s departure will be announced in the Event schedule.

-Athletes must be in the Archaeological site of Dion by 03:45 am on Saturday 25 June 2022.
+Athletes must be in the Archaeological site of Dion by 23:45 am on Friday 24 of June 2022.

 In case of consecutive starts (block) the number of the block as well as the position in it, will be determined exclusively based on the ITRA Performance Index.